Farmer John Packing Plant Murals, Los Angeles, California

 Click any picture to enlarge.

 Bucolic farm scene murals featuring pigs is painted on the exterior of the Farmer John slaughter house and pork packing plant in the Vernon district of Los Angeles California.
-The mural was painted by Les Grimes between 1957 and 1968.
 Presumably the farm scenes were intended to convey a wholesome image which might be associated with the pork products.
 However, the irony of the disparity between porcine treatment inside the building versus outside the building is palpable.

 Farmer John faces Bandini Blvd on the north, East Vernon Avenue on the south and South Soto Street on the West.
 The main mural is on Vernon.